CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Conclusion

-Option E is correct because the missing box is made by rotating the first two boxes in the second row 90° clockwise and layering them together in the right order.
+Option E is correct.
+The missing box is built by rotating the first two boxes of the second row 90° clockwise and layering them in the right order — three horizontal lines (broken, bold, thin, top to bottom) crossed by two vertical lines (broken left, thin solid right).
+E is the only option that reproduces that layout exactly.

 Figure Classification · Level G